 The reasons for our approximation (78) are as follows.
 To $\mathcal{O}(F^2)$ we reproduce the YM approximation, which in turn is identical to the truncated result from the symmetrized trace prescription carried out in appendix B. (Our approximation (78) does not yield the $\mathcal{O}(F^4)$ result from that prescription.)
 The isospin asymmetric terms are included in a simple way, motivated by how they enter the YM Lagrangian in the confined case (28).
-In the isospin-symmetric limit $a_0 = g_3 = 0$, we recover the Lagrangian of Ref.
+In the isospin-symmetric limit $a_0 = g_3 = 0$ , we recover the Lagrangian of Ref.
 [9], while retaining the simplifications due to the factorized square root structure, which, as we shall see, allows for a trivial first integration of the EOMs.
-We will also be able to compute relatively simple semi-analytical expressions for the functions $x_4(u)$ and $\hat{a}0(u)$, and in the general method we subsequently use for solving the system we can then follow Ref.
+We will also be able to compute relatively simple semi-analytical expressions for the functions $x_4(u)$ and $\hat{a}0(u)$ , and in the general method we subsequently use for solving the system we can then follow Ref.
 [9].
 Had we used the YM approximation, which can be obtained by expanding the square root in Eq.
-(78) to second order in the gauge fields, this would not have been possible due to the presence of the embedding function $x_4(u)$.
+(78) to second order in the field strengths, the resulting expressions would have been much more complicated.